marcos-paulo-holanda/dbank_app/README.md

 https://user-images.githubusercontent.com/66748798/198352028-d0b04e62-a5fe-4f4c-9422-19129b47a22a.mp4

-Acess this version of the app deploy in the www. https://kl65k-nqaaa-aaaai-qgi7a-cai.raw.ic0.app/
+Acess this version of the app deploied in the www. https://kl65k-nqaaa-aaaai-qgi7a-cai.raw.ic0.app/